 The Thankyou brand started with a bottle of water to help end the World Water Crisis.
 The social enterprise commits 100% of their profit to end global poverty by tapping into the consumer movement at major outlets such as supermarkets and big Australian retail chains.
 That’s what their 100% model is built on – where 100% of their profit is directed into the Thankyou Charity Trust, whereby no private shareholders exist.

 Sounds like a great movement, and that’s why Australia’s on board.
 Their movement can be tracked on their website, including charity receipts, financial statements, and excerpts from their founders on how they fund their growth.
 The transparency is there for all to see – which of course is very necessary for social enterprise survival.

 As well as transparency regarding their movement, their FAQs include articles around product, ingredients, manufacturing process right through to environment and sustainability issues.
 We know that Thankyou are free from sulphates (SLS/SLES), parabens, harsh petrochemicals, mineral oils, synthetic fragrance and colours.
-In regard to their packaging, Thankyou has been involved in their communities wishes in releasing a refill to their liquid products, however the product is sent out in the form of an even bigger bottle, comprised of the same plastic.
+In regard to their packaging, Thankyou has been involved in their communities wishes in releasing a refill to their liquid products, however the product is sent out in the same plastic.